Surprises, zingers and an epic reunion: Here are the biggest Emmys moments

 "This Is Us" star Sterling K. Brown brought the house down with his hilarious speech when he won Best Lead Actor in a Drama Series— beating out his TV dad, Milo Ventimiglia.

 The two-time Emmy winner thanked his cast mates, joking, "Milo, Mandy, Justin, Chrissy, you are the best white TV family that a brother has ever had.
-Better than Mr. Drummond, better than the white folks who raised Webster."
+Better than Mr. Drummond, better than them white folks that raised Webster."

 Brown also thanked his TV wife, Susan Kelechi Watson, and his other TV dad, Ron Cephas Jones.